 6 Benefits of Mulching Tomato Plants

 - Retains soil moisture: Mulching can keep soil moisture longer.
-It prevents water from evaporation quickly in dry weather conditions.
+It prevents water from evaporating quickly in dry weather conditions.

 - Regulates soil temperature: The thick layer of mulch on the soil surface helps to control soil temperature.
-In hot summer it keeps cool the soil under the mulching tomatoes.
-On the other side in cool weather conditions, it helps to keep the soil warm.
+In the hot summer, it keeps cool the soil under the mulching tomatoes.
+Conversely, it helps keep the soil warm in excellent weather conditions.

 - Save water: You need fewer water supplies when you apply mulch to your tomato plants.

-- Prevents diseases: Mulching covers the surface of the soil and keeps the tomato plants fresh and clean.
-It also prevents the soil-borne fungal diseases.
+- Prevents diseases: Mulching covers the soil’s surface and keeps the tomato plants fresh and clean.
+It also prevents soil-borne fungal infections.

 - Stops growing weeds: Mulching makes a 2-3 inches layer on the topsoil and stops growing new weeds around the tomato plants.

 - Improves soil health: Organic mulching decomposes into the soil over the season and improves soil health.
-Besides tomato plants able to get more micronutrients and minerals from the soil due to organic mulching.
+Besides, tomato plants are able to get more micronutrients and minerals from the soil due to organic mulching.